 Mykola Vorobiov is a Ukrainian political, investigative and military correspondent.
 Since the Russian annexation of Crimea and further incursion into eastern Ukraine, Mykola spent over seven months covering the most dramatic developments on the front line.
 During his work, he had many chances to interview captured separatists, Russian mercenaries and regular troops.
-He is currently an Austrian Marshall Plan Foundation Fellow at the Johns Hopkins University School for Advanced and International Studies (SAIS), Washington, DC.
+He was formerly an Austrian Marshall Plan Foundation Fellow at the Johns Hopkins University School for Advanced and International Studies (SAIS), Washington, DC.

 Ukraine’s presidential campaign is in full swing.
 Five months out from the election (the first round is scheduled for March 31), it remains entirely unclear who the next head of

 Recent tensions between local members of volunteer battalions and the police threaten to spark another wave of protests in Ukraine on the fifth anniversary of the EuroMaidan revolution.
 In mid-September,

 On July 27–28, Ukrainian Orthodox Christians will celebrate the 1,030th anniversary since the medieval Eastern European state of Kievan Rus was baptized by Volodymir the Great in the tenth century.